jomski77/telegram-rag-ai-bot/README.md

 - **Python Version**: 3.10 (recommended)
 - **Telegram Bot Token**: Obtain this using [BotFather](https://t.me/botfather) on Telegram.
 (Included)
 - **Python Packages**: Listed under "Required Packages" below.
-- **Required Models:** Ensure the following models are installed in Ollama: (Change the used model in the '.env' file)
+- **Required Models:** Ensure that Ollama is installed with the following models: (Change the used model in the '.env' file)
-    - deepseek-r1:1.5b (or other models)
+    - deepseek-r1:1.5b (or others)
     - nomic-embed-text